Andonome/lk/writing/ed.md

 tags:
 - writing
 - guide
+- sed
+- vim
 ---

+Understanding `ed` will let you understand all that feels strange about the system.
+It set the standards for `sed` and `vi`.

 `ed` was designed for real terminals, i.e. a typewriter.
 You would type a command to the computer, and it would type out any errors.